 Thank you to our distribution sponsor

-Today’s announcement of this new republishing program is made possible through the end of 2020 thanks to the charitable sponsorship of Hilliary Communications, an internet, telephone and cable company servicing rural Oklahoma and Texas.
+Today’s announcement of this new republishing program is made possible thanks to the charitable sponsorship of Hilliary Communications, an internet, telephone and cable company servicing rural Oklahoma and Texas.
 Hilliary Communications is a third-generation family company founded in 1958.

-“All of our Hilliary family companies — from telephone companies to farming — they are all rooted in rural Oklahoma,” said JJ Francais, director of special projects.
+“All of our Hilliary family companies — from telephone companies to farming — they are all rooted in rural Oklahoma,” said JJ Francais, assistant vice president of external affairs.
 “Often, small rural newspapers don’t have the same resources that our big metroplex counterparts have.
 So this is a way to help inform rural Oklahoma.”

 The Hilliary family understands the challenges facing newspapers, as they own and operate two newspapers covering southwest Oklahoma: The Southwest Ledger based in Lawton and The Chronicle based in Elgin.